ethereum-optimism/design-docs/protocol/l1-upgrades.md

 ```

 The `StorageSetter` contract can then be replaced with a special purpose contract which
-directly reset the `initialized` slot.
+directly resets the `initialized` slot.

 The new contract **deployment** flow used by the OPCM thus becomes: